noiseprotocol/noise_spec/noise.md

 ## 7.7.
 Identity hiding

-The following table lists the identity hiding properties for all the named patterns in [Section 7.4](#one-way-handshake-patterns) and [Section 7.5](#interactive-handshake-patterns).
+The following table lists the identity-hiding properties for all the one-way handshake patterns in [Section 7.4](#one-way-handshake-patterns) and the fundamental handshake patterns in [Section 7.5](#interactive-handshake-patterns).
+In addition, we list a few deferred handshake patterns which have different identity-hiding properties than the corresponding fundamental pattern.

 Each pattern is assigned properties describing the confidentiality supplied to the initiator's static public key, and to the responder's static public key.
 The underlying assumptions are that ephemeral private keys are secure, and that parties abort the handshake if they receive a static public key from the other party which they don't trust.